Forgot Password

 Preparation for the Island Peak Climb

-The trek, to the peak of Island Peak, typically takes between 12 to 16 hours depending on the conditions.
+The trek to the peak of Island Peak typically takes between 12 and 16 hours, depending on the conditions.
 It’s crucial to concentrate on your strength and endurance during this journey.
-The adventure doesn’t end there as you’ll also need to trek to Lukla once you’ve reached the summit.
+The adventure doesn’t end there, as you’ll also need to trek to Lukla once you’ve reached the summit.
 Your readiness for the ascent will largely depend on your fitness and prior climbing experience.

-While climbing Island Peak without experience is possible it’s essential to undergo training beforehand.
+While climbing Island Peak without experience is possible, it’s essential to undergo training beforehand.
 Familiarize yourself with ropes, Jumar ascenders, and abseiling techniques using a figure of 8 k, not on fixed lines.
-Physical conditioning focusing on building both strength and endurance is key, for a climb.
+Physical conditioning focusing on building both strength and endurance is key to a climb.

 Acclimatization & Prepare Before Climbing Peak